hyphacoop/handbook/working-open.md

 - In order to share and provide opportunities for self- and collective- learning as we work in solidarity with others seeking to create meaningful livelihoods.
 - Not because "default to open" is an ideal in itself, but because it orients us toward negotiating a set of practices around our shared intentions.
-- Yet we recognize openly sharing might prevent frank and necessary discussion beneficial to our members, and so we want to clearly lay out our practices of consent and privacy
+- Yet we recognize openly sharing might prevent frank and necessary discussion beneficial to our members, and so we want to clearly lay out our practices of consent and privacy.

 # How and what?